1704 – Campaign in Dauphiné, Provence and Savoy

 On the night of 10 to 11 July, de la Feuillade marched upon Buriasco with 600 grenadiers, 1,200 fusiliers and 1,200 dragoons.

 On the morning of 11 July, when de la Feuillade reached Buriasco, the Allied cavalry had already retired between Vigone and Cercenasco and he returned to Perosa.
 Meanwhile, the Barbets and the Waldensians attacked II./Brie Infanterie at the Pass of Julien.
-They were repulsed but the French lost 1 officer killed and 6 men wounded.
+They were repulsed but the French lost 1 officer killed, 6 men wounded and 29 men taken prisoners.
+For their part, the Barbets lost 7 dragoons killed or wounded.

 De la Feuillade was then informed that the Grand Prieur de Vendôme had managed to drive the Imperialists out of Lombardy and was on the verge of sending 12 bns and 15 sqns to the Duc de Vendôme in Piedmont.
 De la Feuillade asked to the Duc de Vendôme to send him 10 sqns that would allow him to ravage the plain of Piedmont.
 Meanwhile, he sent detachments into the plain of Piedmont to put it to contribution.
 One of these detachments (some infantry and 400 dragoons) under the Commandeur de Forsac captured the Castle of Osasco, defended by 150 men.